J-rooft/api/README.md

 * `TELEGRAM_BOT_TOKEN` mandatory telegram bot token.

 * `TELEGRAM_DEFAULT_CHAT_ID` default telegram chat ID, which will receive messages from the bot.
-This parameter is optinal.
+This parameter is optional.

 * `API_V1_CREDS` username/password pairs in JSON format of users who are allowed to access API: `{"username1":"password1", "username2":"password2"}`.
 This parameter is optional.
 * `MONGO_INITDB_ROOT_USERNAME` optional mongo username.
 Will be set only on first start.